forcedotcom/SalesforceMobileSDK-iOS-Distribution/README.md

 If you would like to leverage the Salesforce Mobile SDK functionality in your existing native app, you can add our pre-built binary packages.
 You can either download the binaries directly from GitHub, or sync this repository locally, checking out the tag associated with the version you want.
 The following sections describe how to add Salesforce Mobile SDK libraries to your existing native app.

+If syncing this repository locally, make sure to also sync the submodules using following commands:

+    $ git submodule update --init

 ### Libraries and Resources

 The following Mobile SDK libraries and resources are required for native apps.
 For library archives, choose the -Debug.zip or -Release.zip file according to whether you want debug symbols included with the libraries.
-The libraries in ThirdParty are already uncompressed, so just add those folders to your app directly.
+The libraries in ThirdParty folder are already uncompressed, so just add those folders to your app directly.

 - openssl (ThirdParty/openssl)
 - sqlcipher (ThirdParty/sqlcipher)
 - SalesforceCommonUtils (ThirdParty/SalesforceCommonUtils)
-- SalesforceNativeSDK (SalesforceNativeSDK.zip)
+- SalesforceNativeSDK (SalesforceNativeSDK-[Debug/Release].zip)
-- SalesforceNetworkSDK (SalesforceNetworkSDK.zip)
+- SalesforceNetworkSDK (SalesforceNetworkSDK-[Debug/Release].zip)
-- MKNetworkKit (MKNetworkKit-iOS.zip)
+- MKNetworkKit (MKNetworkKit-iOS-[Debug/Release].zip)
-- SalesforceOAuth (SalesforceOAuth.zip)
+- SalesforceOAuth (SalesforceOAuth-[Debug/Release].zip)
-- SalesforceSDKCore (SalesforceSDKCore.zip)
+- SalesforceSDKCore (SalesforceSDKCore-[Debug/Release].zip)
+- SalesforceSecurity (SalesforceSecurity-[Debug/Release].zip)

-In addition, the following iOS dependencies are required:
+In addition, the following iOS dependencies are required.
+Go to the **"Build Phases"** tab of the project settings and add these dependencies under **"Link Binary with Libraries"** section.

 - libxml2.dylib
 - libz.dylib